 One last thing I want to say:

-They will support you with a distinct amount of money that can help you with your training.
+They will support you with a distinct amount of money that can support you with your pilot training.

 The remaining cost for your flight training will have to be arranged by yourself.